Compliance

 End users

 These are the people who are using Salesforce on a day-to-day basis.
-Whether it’s an internal user in sales, marketing, support or another function, or an external user who is a customer or vendor, the end user perspective needs to be considered whenever a new change is introduced.
+Whether it’s an internal user in salessupport or another function, or an external user who is a customer or vendor, the end user perspective needs to be considered whenever a new change is introduced.
 IT and business unit stakeholders depend on the perspective of end users to verify the usability of a change.
 End users have a unique perspective as well, and a CoE should consider this “voice of the customer” as it relates to any new change request.

 Process

 To effectively manage any scope of work, organizations need to establish the lanes and processes for how new things will be implemented.
-While the brunt of this work relies on the solution delivery team (i.e. IT, Salesforce admins, or an akin group), all stakeholders need to be involved in order to ensure that any change matches the original business need and doesn’t introduce an unwanted bug once it’s rolled out.
+While the brunt of this work relies on the solution delivery team (i.e. IT, Salesforce admins, or a similar group), all stakeholders need to be involved in order to ensure that any change matches the original business need and doesn’t introduce an unwanted bug once it’s rolled out.

 Whether the change is a new implementation or a small tweak in your existing landscape, consider your strategy for how that change is built, tested, and deployed.
 If your organization has multiple Salesforce environments, it is important to consider changes across the broader organization when understanding specific environment needs.
 When organizations rollout transformative changes, they need to focus on the following factors: what model will be followed for managing change (governance model), how the change will be implemented across the organization (development lifecycle), and when can teams in the organization start using the change (rollout strategy).